dart-archive/www.dartlang.org/src/site/codelabs/ng2/5-piratenameservice.markdown

 </div><div class="col-md-5" markdown="1">

+<i class="fa fa-key key-header"> </i> <strong> Key information </strong>

 * Getters are special methods that provide read access to an object’s properties.

+* All instance variables have an implicit getter, but you can create additional properties by implementing getters using the `get` keyword.

+* `pirateName` is a property, the same as any explicitly declared instance variable.

+* This example doesn't include an explicit setter for `pirateName`, so it's a read-only property, but you can create one using the `set` keyword.

 * The conditional operator `?:` is equivalent to an if-then-else statement, but for expressions.